UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Lower your household gas expenses by utilizing budget billing plans, conducting energy audits, and upgrading to efficient equipment for rebates.

 When it is time to replace old hardware, choosing an energy-saving option pays off.
 The company frequently offers substantial cash rebates for homeowners who upgrade to high-efficiency furnaces, smart thermostats, and advanced water heaters.
-Upgrading to ENERGY STAR heating and cooling products not only trims your monthly utility costs but also serves as an environmentally mindful choice that significantly lowers your household carbon footprint over time.
+Upgrading to ENERGY STAR heating and cooling products not only trims your monthly utility costs but serves as an environmentally mindful choice that significantly lowers your household carbon footprint over time.

-Comparing Columbia Gas vs. Electric Heat
+Columbia Gas vs. Electric Heat: A Sustainable Choice?

 Illustration comparing a gas furnace (lower monthly cost) and an electric heat pump (higher efficiency).